Xan1221/bathuni-chatroom/README.md

   Button to send messages to other clients.
 On the command line version you simply type Something into the console and then click enter.

-                                        Extra features
-                -ccp and -cca are provided in this version of the chat room these can be implemented by just including them with the port/IP address you want to use when typing the command to start the program.
+ 5)Extra features: -ccp and -cca are provided in this version of the chat room these can be implemented by just including them with the port/IP address you want to use when typing the command to start the program.